swordsecurity/mounty/README.md

 # Mounty: Mount all partitions for forensic analysis
 ## Features
-- Mount all partitions on an image to your current directory
+- Mount all partitions on an image
-- Mounts in read-only (ro) and does not allow the execution of executable binaries (NOEXEC)
+- Mount in read-only (ro) and do not allow execution of executable binaries (NOEXEC)
-- Partition names are the same as the ids from the mmls command.
+- Partition names are the ids from the mmls command.

 ## Prerequisites
 To run mounty, you will need the following: